WatForm/fortress/DevelopersGuide.md

 Equivalent problems are always equisatisfiable, but equisatisfiable problems need not be equivalent.
 Equisatisfiable problems do not need to have the same signature; the only thing that matters is the answer to their satisfiability questions is the same.

+Elements of a bounded sort are called domain elements.
 The "unbounded" version of problem is the problem obtained by removing the scopes on any bound sorts.

 A problem is "formulaically bound" if the following condition holds: the only interpretations that satisfy the unbounded version of the problem are those that satisfy the original (bounded) version.